xtknight/vdpau-va-driver-vp9/README.md

 Right click the YouTube video and click 'Stats for Nerds' to ensure codec starts with vp09.00.
 (VP9 profile 0).
 Here's an example 4k@60fps video in VP9 (as of writing): https://www.youtube.com/watch?v=aqz-KE-bpKQ

+Depending on how fast your CPU is, it may actually hard to *prove* that the GPU is being used.
+Although those with slower CPUs will probably notice a lot easier.
+There's still going to be some CPU usage, so don't be surprised.
+Exactly why, I'm not sure, but may be related to issues in the frame handling that can be optimized.
+Based on nvidia-smi, my GTX 1060 seems to be around 25-40% usage for 4k@60fps if the video is playing and only around 15% if the video is paused.

 # Debugging

 ## vdpau-va-driver